hphelion/documentation/cloudos/en/120/index.md

 ## Technical Overview

 If you're new to HP Cloud OS, read the HP Cloud OS [Technical Overview](/cloudos/en/120/overview/).
-It describes the architecture, the relationship with OpenStack, and the HP value-add components.
+It describes the Cloud OS architecture, its relationship with OpenStack, and the HP value-add components and services.

 ## Install &amp; Configure Your Clouds